 |The contents of related subject instructions, like the number of hours required, varies

 by trade or craft.
 In general, the kinds of subjects taught include:

 A. The theory, principles, and technical knowledge needed on the job;

-B. Auxiliary information that assists workers to better accept and discharge their responsibilities; and
+B. Auxiliary information that assists workers to better accept and discharge their

 16. MUST AN APPRENTICE COMPLETE THE PROGRAM OF RELATED INSTRUCTION?

 |Yes, the arrangement of on-the-job and related instruction is a standard part of typical

 |In order to be certified as a completer by the Office of Apprenticeship, an apprentice

 must attend and successfully complete the program of related instruction.